Curriculum Overview

 - Pass all practical examinations and clinical experience courses to date

 - Pass three clinically-based, board-style examinations that demonstrate critical thinking and problem-solving skills.
-These exams cover knowledge consistent with completed program and clinical coursework in each area.
-Learners must achieve a score of 80% on each in order to pass, and may retake each exam once to achieve a passing score.
+Learners must achieve 80% on each in order to pass, and may retake each exam once to achieve a passing score.
 If an exam is failed a second time, an oral examination will be given.

 - Acute Care (cardiopulmonary, orthopedic, neurologic, multisystem patients), taken in second year